 The larvae are a slightly translucent cream colour, often with a dark coloured interior.
 Larvae can grow up to .25 inch (6mm long).
 As you can see in the image, the body may also appear black inside; larvae feed on the feces of adult fleas, which contains the blood from their host (your cat).
 The dark interior of the larvae is the feces/blood meal it has consumed.
 Due to the worm-like appearance of the larvae, many pet owners will mistake the flea larvae for worms.
 Worms may be intermingled with dark coloured dirt which is the feces from adult fleas.

 What other types of worms can cats get?

-There are many other types of worms which can infect cats including hookworms, heartworm, lungworm, whipworms, stomach worms and bladder-worms.
+Many other types of worms can infect cats including hookworms, heartworm, lungworm, whipworms, stomach worms and bladder-worms.
 These worms usually stay within the cat, and you will not see worms in the feces or vomit.
 Worm larvae and eggs will be shed in the feces but are usually too small to see with the naked eye.